-The object of this exercise is for the student to select a book of her/his choice (it may be in English or Spanish) which looks closely at some aspect of the rural or agrarian history of Latin America during the last 1000 years or so.
-Novels or works of literary criticism are not acceptable, travel accounts might be, depending on when and by whom they were written.
-In addition to the substantive learning (i.e., facts and generalizations) that such a close reading entails, the work reviewed should also be looked at from a critical point of view-that is, as a work of historical writing.
+The object of this exercise is for the student to select a book of her/his choice (it may be in English or Spanish) that looks closely at some aspect of the rural or agrarian history of Latin America during the last 1000 years or so.
+Novels or works of literary criticism are not acceptable, travel accounts might be.
+In addition to the substantive learning (i.e., facts and generalizations) that such a close reading entails, the work should also be looked at from a critical point of view-that is, as a work of historical writing.